MISS KATIE HENDERSON

 KATIE’S MOTTO: I CAN DO IT

-Editor’s Note: I was extremely excited when I ran into Katie’s booth at the National Down Syndrome Congress Convention in Washington, DC recently.
+I was extremely excited when I ran into Katie’s booth at the National Down Syndrome Congress Convention in Washington, DC recently.
 I immediately fell in love with this drawing of “Whitney”, a beautiful lady dressed in yellow (à la Young MC).
-It had Vogue written all over it.
+I thought it had Vogue written all over it.

 You can purchase Katie’s original drawings or giclée prints via her website below.
 You should definitely get one now because as soon as Lagerfeld or Wintour gets a hold of these, you won’t be able to afford one.